JoeLeung32/nextjs-my-working-holiday/markdowns/travel/folder-1/sample-1.md

 ---
+slug: 'two-forms-of-pre-rendering-in-folder-1'
-title: 'Two Forms of Pre-rendering'
+title: 'Two Forms of Pre-rendering in Folder-1'
 date: '2020-01-03'
 ---